TheSantacloud/blog/content/posts/GMs are like DJs.md

 If you've read my other posts, you know I’m a bit of a tool freak.
 I love building systems that work the way I think.
 Although this isn't a perfect analogy, I still find it interesting.
 Analogies like these help me understand _why_ I build tools the way I do, and provided my with deeper understanding on the ones that I use right now.

 This has been my first blog posting about something non-technical.
-Hope it helped you like it did me!
+I hope it helped you like it did me!
 Onwards and upwards.